 Dental extractions are categorized as simple or complex.
 Simple tooth extractions remove teeth that are above the gum line.
 We use a local anesthetic to numb the treated area for a painless extraction.
 Complex dental extractions may be used to remove teeth that have not fully emerged.
 These teeth are below or at the gum line.
 Because complex dental extractions take longer to perform, our patients may require dental sedation as needed.

-Following a dental extraction, we will provide patients with gauze and will prescribe pain medication to aid in the healing process.
+Following a dental extraction, we will provide patients with gauze and prescribe pain medication to aid healing.
 To avoid dry mouth, keep the gauze at the extraction sites.
 Eat a soft diet for several days and avoid biting near the back of the mouth.
 For patients with infected teeth, we can replace their extracted teeth with dental implants once they have healed.

 Why Do You Need to Remove Wisdom Teeth?

 Although not every patient needs their wisdom teeth removed, wisdom teeth can be a problem for many patients.
 Wisdom teeth are the last teeth to emerge and are found behind the back molars.
 They typically emerge when patients are in their late teens or early twenties.
 Wisdom teeth become impacted when they do not have enough room in the mouth to emerge.
 This can cause pain and discomfort in the back of the mouth.

 Sometimes, wisdom teeth can grow at odd angles or injure the adjacent molars.
 At routine dental appointments, we regularly take x-rays and scans of the teeth.
 Call our dental office if you notice pain in the back of your mouth or feel your third molars coming in.
 We will examine your smile to determine if your wisdom teeth need to be removed.